bigsmoke/pg_utility_trigger_functions/README.md

 Feel free to copy-paste individual functions if you don't want to introduce an extension dependency into your own extension/project.
-Just try to respect the GPL license that I released this under.
+Just try to respect the PostgreSQL license that this extension was released under.

 ## Object reference